p069/springboot-chatapp/README.md

 Navigate to the project directory: cd chatroom-backend Set up the backend server:
-Install the necessary dependencies: mvn clean install Start the Spring Boot server: mvn spring-boot:run
+1.Install the necessary dependencies: mvn clean install
+2. Start the Spring Boot server: mvn spring-boot:run
-Set up the frontend:
+3. Set up the frontend:
-Install the necessary dependencies: cd chatroom-ui && npm install Start the React development server: npm run dev
+4. Install the necessary dependencies: cd chatroom-ui && npm install
-Open your web browser and visit http://localhost:5173 to access the chat application
+5. Start the React development server: npm run dev Open your web browser and visit http://localhost:5173 to access the chat application